lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/index.rst

         .. image:: images/chapter-thumbnails/03-design-and-specifications.*
             :align: center
-            :alt: PocketBeagle2 Chapter03 thumbnail
+            :alt: PocketBeagle 2 Chapter03 thumbnail

         +++

-        Hardware and mechanical design and specifications of PocketBeagle2 board for those who want to know their board inside and out.
+        Hardware and mechanical design and specifications of PocketBeagle 2 board for those who want to know their board inside and out.

     .. grid-item-card::